Last Updated on September 16, 2020 by Nina Ahmedow

 Why not simply stay at your place, you may ask?
 Well, at home it might be difficult for you to relax because there will be things you need to get done.
 Book a room (maybe splurge on a luxury hotel), and you won’t have to worry about dishes, laundry, etc. I have yet to do this myself, but while my mother and brother were here I spent a night at the apartment they had booked.
 So much better than staying at home.

-Even though you may want to go globetrotting it may not always be an option (time, money, or a busy schedule might prevent you).
-But I hope these staycation tips will inspire you to do all the impressive things tourists do in your city.
+Even though you may want to go globetrotting it’s not always an option (time, money, or a busy schedule might prevent you).
+But I hope these staycation tips have inspired you to do all the impressive things tourists do in your city.